oldham123/cfa_level_iii/_readings/Reading 37 Overview of the Global Investment Performance Standards.md

     - Explanation of custom benchmarks
     - Whether performance of a past concern is included

-- GIPS reporting is done annual by composite
+- GIPS reporting is done annually by composite
   - Returns of the relevant benchmark should be included also
   - The initial GIPS report should include five years of performance data
     - If the strategy has been in place for less than five years, add at least one additional year of data until there are ten years of data